MidlifeMechanicus/calculator/README.md

 Other features (because I wanted to):

-I also made the web page reactive; once the viewport width drops below 600px, the calculator becomes smaller, as do the fonts, and the layout of the header changes slightly.
+Web page is reactive; once the viewport width drops below 600px, the calculator becomes smaller, as do the fonts, and the layout of the header changes slightly.
+This accomodates mobile devices.

--calculator becomes smaller at a screen width of less than 600px to accomodate mobile browsers -layout of header also changes slightly number cap? theme change? screen adjust? cannot deliberately divide by zero
+Limited the length of input numbers to nine digits.
+If the project wants to limit decimal places to avoid overruns, then it only makes sense to limit inputs for the same reason.

 Thoughts on html and css layout: